 II Corinthians 13:4 For though he was crucified through weakness, yet he liveth by the power of God.
 For we also are weak in him, but we shall live with him by the power of God toward you.

 It shouldn’t be hard for us to admit that we are weak.
 I, personally find admitting weakness to myself or others is a scary thing.
 I’ve often taken the risk to be vulnerable and let a boss know what are my strengths and weaknesses.
-They usually do not want to receive from my strengths or help me compensate for my weakness.
-They often take advantage of and make snide comments about my shared weakness.
+They usually do not want to receive from my strengths or help me compensate for my weakness and sometimes even make fun of my weaknesses.
 When I reach out to others, like the apostle Paul and confess that I too need fellowship and encouragement, I find that the ones I have appealed to walk away and leave me in my need.

-If life is about avoiding pain and loss and feeling as happy as possible, then you will find only weakness for you will have to run from all real life and avoid all real responsibilities.
+If life is about avoiding pain and loss and feeling as happy as possible,you will have to run from all real life and avoid all real responsibilities.
 Strength is, in part, being willing to love and lose or love and never be accepted, or love and be hated in return.
 “The more I love, the more I be hated”.
-II Corinthians 12:15 KJV– And I will very gladly spend and be spent for you; though the more abundantly I love you, the less I be loved.
+II Corinthians 12:15 — And I will very gladly spend and be spent for you; though the more abundantly I love you, the less I be loved.

-STRENGTH=caring passionately , being willing to hurt and even die for another but not being damaged or lessened in the process, and by God’s gracenot falling into sins such as bitterness or despair.
+STRENGTH=caring passionately , being willing to hurt to weep, to be jailed, and even die for another but not being damaged or lessened in the process, and by God’s grace not falling into sins such as bitterness or despair.

 So where do we find the strength to admit our weakness, be vulnerable, get involved, hurt, weep, but grow in the process and resist sin?
 The power comes from God and he is our example, for he made himself vulnerable to pain and even death for our sake.
 Yet he was in no way made less or damaged in the process.
 Instead the angels marvel at his ability to become small, suffer and overcome.